 There are several ways to reduce your CGT liability:

-• Private Residence Relief: Claim relief if the property was your main home.
+• Private residence relief: Claim relief if the property was your main home.

-• Annual Exemption: Utilise your annual tax-free allowance (£12,300 for 2024/25).
+• Annual exemption: Utilise your annual tax-free allowance (£12,300 for 2024/25).

-• Capital Losses: Offset gains with any capital losses from other assets.
+• Capital losses: Offset gains with any capital losses from other assets.

 Changes to CGT in 2020